gear-tech/gear/examples/README.md

-# Gear Example
+# Gear Examples

 ## PING-PONG

 Gear is very easy to write code for!

-Here is minimal program for classic ping-pong contract:
+Here is a minimal program for a classic ping-pong contract:

 ```rust
 use gstd::{ext, msg};